Master of Science Leisure and Tourism Studies

 What are the admission requirements?

 Students who have successfully completed one of the academic bachelor's programmes or pre-master's programmes of BUas have direct access to the programme.
-If you have successfully completed an academic bachelor’s degree in any of
+If you have successfully completed an academic bachelor’s degree in any of the social sciences your access will be evaluated.

 Information about admission requirements